 - Taking nose, throat and skin swabs

 - Managing an ECG monitor

 - Performing and interpreting a 12 lead ECG

-- Wound care and basic wound dressing - instructing patients in the use of devices for inhaled medication
+- Wound care and basic wound dressing

+- Ankle brachial pressure index

 Other skills listed in the CAPs logbook are taught in hospital.

 4. Tutorials - practice OSCEs